 Gataur is celebrated every year in the last week of September.
 During this festival, Lamas worship God Chaugayal and the next evening, saur is thrown into the fire while performing the Chham dance.

-I hope the information above was of help.
+I hope the information above on festivals in Spiti Valley was of help.
 If you know of any other celebrated festivals in Spiti that I missed listing here, please do mention it in the comments and I will add to the article.
 If you have any further questions, please feel free to ask in the comments section; or at our Community Forum; and I will be glad to answer.